My research work

 • The development of GDEVL, the Global Data Evaluation and Visualisation Laboratory.
 GDEVL is a hardware/software solution to the problem of analysing and visualising vast amounts of four-dimensional geophysical data, for example that which may be generated by high-resolution weather forecast models.

-• Globmodel - I am the webmaster for the project
+• Globmodel - I was the webmaster for the project

 • Work led by colleagues at Noveltis (Toulouse) studying the impact of novel satellite observations (along-track winds and projected observations from DIMIWO) to assess their impact on numerical weather prediction.

-In addition, to support the work of colleagues in DARC I have been responsible for writing a variety of software packages to enable the analysis of atmospheric numerical model results and atmospheric observations.
+In addition, to support the work of colleagues in High Resolution Atmospheric Assimilation Group I have been responsible for writing a variety of software packages to enable the analysis of atmospheric numerical model results and atmospheric observations.

 American Meteorological Society presentations 2007